davekirby/EFFProject/report/PROJ_KirbyD.md

   - the rules of the best individual as human-readable text
   - the size of the best individual

-tensorboardX has no dependency on TensorBoard, so it is not necessary to install tensorboard to save the data, only to view it afterwards.
+tensorboardX has no dependency on TensorBoard, so it is not necessary to install TensorBoard to save the data, only to view it afterwards.

 Figures 4 shows an examples of TensorBoard comparing several runs of the classifier on the iris dataset.